Skip to Main Content

 Background

-As a multi-year commitment, LSS Grants are a part of the Hispanic-Serving Institution (HSI) Initiative announced by Chancellor Block and EVCP Carter in September 2021.
+As a multi-year commitment, the LSS Grants are a part of the Hispanic-Serving Institution (HSI) Initiative announced by Chancellor Block and EVCP Carter in September 2021.
 Successful LSS projects are expected to advance the goals of the HSI Initiative by enhancing UCLA’s commitment to supporting scholarship with implications for diverse Latinx communities.
 Proposals for LSS funding should articulate specifically how the proposed project fulfills this aim.

-View Previous Recipients
+View Previous LSS Recipients

 Award Amount

-Applications may request up to $30,000 for the project.
+Applications may request up to $30,00.

 Period of Performance